Spousal Support Attorneys in Kenner & Covington, Louisiana

 Spousal support, also called alimony, may be an issue in your divorce case.
-Our spousal support lawyer at Stephen Rue & Associates Law Firm can apply the alimony laws to benefit your individual situation.
+The spousal support lawyer at the Rue Law Firm can apply the alimony laws to benefit your individual situation.

 Stephen Rue twice has been voted the “BEST DIVORCE LAWYER” in New Orleans by Gambit weekly Readers Poll (2002 and 2003).
 In 2012, Stephen Rue was voted “BEST ATTORNEY” by Gambit weekly’s Best of New Orleans Readers Poll.

 Stephen Rue also is the author of three books on Louisiana Family Law, Divorce, Custody, Visitation Child Relocation and related matters including the Louisiana Best Selling “LOUISIANA FAMILY LAW GUIDE.”
 (Found at Amazon.com) Rue has litigated over 2,000 divorces and family law cases, with hundreds of spousal support cases throughout the Greater New Orleans Area (All Surrounding Parishes!)

 Types Of Spousal Support